Skip to main content

 Identify and Sign APIs do NOT use webhooks.
 Use polling with GET /v1/identify/:id or GET /v1/sign/:id instead.

-1. Configure Webhook URL
+1. Configure the webhook URL

 1. Log into the Business Dashboard

-2. Navigate to Settings > Webhooks
+2. Open Settings > Webhooks

-4. Save your configuration
+4. Save

-Your webhook secret is used to verify that requests are actually from UIP and haven’t been tampered with.
+Your webhook secret is used to verify that requests came from UIP and weren’t tampered with in transit.

 2. Copy your Webhook Secret (shown after saving your webhook URL)